 On the opposite side of the spectrum, Akab is where to go if you’re looking for a local Italian nightclub.
 Across the river from our apartment in lower Trastevere, Testaccio is a neighborhood filled with some of the city’s most popular clubs and bars .
 A stroll down Via di Monte Testaccio will give you all the options you could ever want for a wild night out!

-Warning: expect most places to charge a cover fee.
+Warning: expect most places in Testaccio to charge a cover fee.

-For more Roman restaurant suggestions, check out my article When in Rome…EAT as the Romans do!
+For my best Roman restaurant suggestions, check out my article When in Rome…EAT as the Romans do!

 My bucket list wouldn’t be complete without including the basics!
 You can’t visit Rome without experiencing its most famous attractions.